prcutler/nflpool/nflpool/docs/user-docs/picks.rst

 You can submit your picks from the NFLPool homepage or from your **Account** page.

-You must submit your picks before the start of the first scheduled NFL game (typicall the first Thursday night after Labor Day.
+You must submit your picks before the start of the first scheduled NFL game (typically the first Thursday night after Labor Day.
 The **Submit Picks** page displays how much time is left until the first pick for you to get your picks in.